Feral cat control for threatened species in Queensland

 Project outcomes will include:

-- evidence-based estimates of the prey response to feral cat control, and the recommended magnitude and timing of cat control required to provide benefits to threatened mammals in Queensland
+- evidence-based estimates of the prey response to feral cat control, and the recommended magnitude and timing of cat control required to provide benefits to threatened mammals in Queensland; and

 - potential increases in population size of mammals affected by cat predation at the bait-testing sites of Taunton and Currawinya, including bridled nailtail wallabies.